intentor/adic/README.md

 Container events provide a way to intercept internal actions of the container and change its inner workings to suit the needs of your extension.

-All events are available through `Intentor.Adic.InjectionContainer`.
+All events are available through `Adic.InjectionContainer`.

 ### <a id="binder-events"></a>Binder events